mosaicnetworks/monetd/docs/giverny.rst

-New
+new
 ===

-The ``new`` sub-command creates a new test network configuration.
+The ``new`` subcommand creates a new test network configuration.
 It also

 Syntax
 ------